trycourier/courier-react/README.md

 ## 🚨 THIS PROJECT HAS MOVED 🚨

 **This repository is deprecated.
-For the latest features, bug fixes, and more, visit [Courier React SDK documentation](https://www.courier.com/docs/sdk-libraries/courier-react-web) and the [v8 Migration Guide](https://www.courier.com/docs/sdk-libraries/courier-react-v8-migration-guide).**
+For the latest features, bug fixes, and more, visit [Courier React SDK documentation](https://www.courier.com/docs/sdk-libraries/courier-react-web) or upgrade using the [v8 Migration Guide](https://www.courier.com/docs/sdk-libraries/courier-react-v8-migration-guide).**

 ---